AnotherSkye2/vivahotels/README.md

 ## [Click me](https://anotherskye2.github.io/vivahotels) to see the demo!

 ## The current placeholder website:
 https://vivahotels.ee - NB!
 This website was not created by me!
-It was made by the owner of Viva Nord Hostel.
+It was made by the owner of Viva Nord Hostel, Viva Kinnisvara OÜ.